STEM-Alliance/robot/README.md

 This code currently implements a two motor differential drive chassis using Spark MAX motor controllers.
 It uses an XBox and an arcade drive.

+### Controller 1
 The left joystick drives the robot forward/back and left/right.

-Although I may have things backwards, we will need to test that.
+The harvester is controlled by the right joystick.
+Up is harvest, down is to push the ball out

+The A and B buttons control the arms.
+Although the direction is still unknown

+### Controller 2

 The launcher is also configured to use the buttons:
 |Button|Description|